Milkenm/Milkenm/README.md

 ### 👋 Hi there!
 I'm Milkenm!

 #### 💻 What I Use:
-I'm familiar with C#, Java, and JavaScript.
-I've not ventured much into tools like Docker, Node.js or similiar since I haven’t needed them for any of my projects.
+I'm familiar with C# and Java.
+I'm still learning new stuff and improving my ways of coding.
+Even after 8+ years of doing projects, my code still looks like I've started 2 weeks ago :(

 #### 💽 About My Repos:
 You can browse my repositories with confidence—most of my software is safe to use. **Caution:** The [VBucksGenerator](https://github.com/Milkenm/VBucksGenerator) is an exception; **do not run it**.
 It’s harmless fun that changes your wallpaper and triggers a shutdown after several pop-ups.